ericSJ-dev/Math-Calculator/README.md

 # Description

 This project is a simple calculator where you can perform all four basic operations: addition, subtraction, multiplication, and division.
-It was developed using Java and some of the visual functionalities provided by the `JOptionPane` class library.
+It was developed using Java and some of the visual functionalities provided by the `Swing` library.

 Take a look at the code!